Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 Delaying Repairs

-Waiting to start repairs after receiving a notice gives the city less reason to be flexible and accelerates the timeline toward REAP placement.
+Waiting to begin repairs after receiving a notice often reduces flexibility and can accelerate the timeline toward REAP placement.

 Missing Deadlines